xwgeng/RNNSearch/README.md

-An implemented attention-based neural machine translation
+An implementation of attention-based neural machine translation
 =====================================================================

 ### Installation